go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ### Cron - Update Mirrors (`cron.update_mirrors`)

 - `SCHEDULE`: **@every 10m**: Cron syntax for scheduling update mirrors, e.g. `@every 3h`.
+- `NO_SUCCESS_NOTICE`: **true**: The cron task for update mirrors success report is not very useful - as it just means that the mirrors have been queued.
+Therefore this is turned off by default.

 ### Cron - Repository Health Check (`cron.repo_health_check`)